ruanpienaar/edc/README.md

 ## Synopsis

-Erlang Data Client
+Erlang Data Client/Connector

-Collection of Erlang clients for sending data
+Collection of Erlang client types for connecting and sending data.
+This repo focusses on the sending of data.

 * TCP/IP V4
 * TCP/IP v6 ( TODO )